Career Coordinator California State University Maritime Academy

 Insures confidentiality of all cadet personal and medical information.

-Assists with planning, implementation and assessment of Career Fairs and Employer visits.
+Assists with planning, implementation and assessment of Career Fairs, company presentations and employer visits.

-Meets with department chairs, faculty, staff, & students to develop program strategies and set goals.
-Holds individual meetings and group / academic major committee meetings.
+Coordinates and moderates meetings with department chairs, faculty, staff and students to develop program strategies and set goals.

 Develops plan-based strategies to implement goals.